js1019/PlanetaryModels/README.md

 Planetary Model Builder
 ================================================================
-This repository provides codes to build a planet model on a deformable tetrahedal mesh as well as its reference gravity.
+This repository provides codes to build a planetary model on a deformable tetrahedal mesh as well as its reference gravity.
 It supports the repository for [normal mode computation at planetary scales](https://github.com/js1019/NormalModes).

 <img src="figs/PREM_vp.gif" width="425"/> <img src="figs/PREM_vs.gif" width="425"/>